Field Guide to the Deep History Coast

 Almost the whole section is underlain by the Cromer Forest-bed at the base of the cliff, and the fossiliferous Wroxham Crag below that on the foreshore (see the photo above).

-Opposite a point between Goss' Gap and Wood Hill lies a large round-backed stone (TG193432).
+Opposite a point between Goss' Gap and Wood Hill lies a large round-backed stone (TG193432) (52°56'28.39").
 It only appears at low water, on spring tides, half buried in the sand.
-Made of a hard crystalline rock it is evidently very resistant to erosion, for on its seaward side are some carved initials and a date.
-It says 'SC 1770' or maybe it is 1773, it is hard to tell.
+Sometimes it is completely buried by sand.
+Made of a hard crystalline rock (probably not actually granite as stated below) it is evidently very resistant to erosion, for on its seaward side are some carved initials and a date.
+It says 'SC 1772', although it is very hard to tell most of the time.
+The large image below, taken on 27 August 2014 is the clearest I have ever seen it (contradicting Savin's date of 1770, below).
+It is an erratic rock carried to Norfolk from somewhere a long way to the north by the ice sheets of the Anglian glaciation (c.
+450,000 years ago).
+It was left in the glacial drift when the ice melted and only in the 18th century cliff erosion caused it to fall to the beach below.

 Alfred Savin, in his History of Cromer (1936), mentions this stone and tells us:

 I measured the distance from the stone to the base of the cliff on 8 February 2011 and found it to be 146m.
 Dividing the distance by the apparent time elapsed gives an average rate of erosion since the 18th century at 0.61m per annum.
-This does not accord with Savin, nor the evidence from historic maps, which indicate a rate of only 22 cm of erosion per annum over the last couple of centuries.
-Evidently, either the stone has moved, or it was not actually at the bottom of the cliff when it was carved!
-I favour the former.
+This does not accord with Savin (too little erosion), nor the evidence from historic maps (too much erosion), which indicates a rate of only 28 cm of erosion per annum over the last couple of centuries.
+Evidently, either the stone has moved, or it was not right at the bottom of the cliff when it was carved!
+The wave-cut shore platform slopes gently seawards and if there is going to be any creep of this very heavy stone it will be down hill northwards - hence exaggerating the rate of erosion.
+I fancy it is a bit of both.

-Closer to East Runton Gap, a short distance (about 250m from the cliff base) offshore from Wood Hill (TG198431) there lie some rectangular blocks heaped upon one another.
-On the Ordnance Survey First Edition 1838 they are named Black Meg but in modern times I have heard them refered to as (St.) George's Rock.
-Only exposed at low water, they are a favourite perch for cormorants.
-When viewed up close, they are clearly of dressed stone, covered in weed and barnacles.
-One supposes that they were once cargo in the hold of a wooden ship and destined for some coastal civil engineering project, perhaps a harbour, when she foundered on the lee shore at Runton.
-The ship would have quickly broken up (witness the Agenoria shipwrecked at Cromer in 1868) and now she has disappeared altogether, leaving her cargo stacked almost as it was in her hold.
+Closer to East Runton Gap, a short distance (about 250m from the cliff base) offshore from Wood Hill (TG198431) there lie some rectangular blocks heaped one upon another.
+In modern times I have heard them referred to as (St.) George's Rock but the fishermen no longer know why it is so-called.
+Exposed only at low water, they are a favourite perch for cormorants.
+On one occasion I was at the helm of the Cromer inshore lifeboat on exercise and heading for Sheringham when I quite forgot about this pile of stone.
+We passed at high speed within inches of the barely submerged rocks.
+It was a close shave; I nearly wrecked the ILB.
+When viewed up close, the blocks are clearly of dressed stone, covered in weed and barnacles.
+One supposes that perhaps they were once cargo or ballast in the hold of a wooden ship (perchance the St George?) and destined for some coastal civil engineering project, perhaps a harbour, when she foundered on the lee shore at Runton.
+The ship would have quickly broken up (witness the Agenoria shipwrecked at Cromer in 1868 that broke up on the shore within a day or two).
+Now the ship has disappeared altogether, leaving her cargo stacked almost as it was in her hold.
 All this is supposition.
 If anyone knows the story of these rocks, would they please get in touch.